lucidrains/gigagan-pytorch/README.md

 - <a href="https://huggingface.co/">🤗 Huggingface</a> for their accelerate library

 - All the maintainers at <a href="https://github.com/mlfoundations/open_clip">OpenClip</a>, for their SOTA open sourced contrastive learning text-image models

+## Todo

+- [ ] read the relevant papers and knock out all 3 auxiliary losses
+    - [ ] matching aware loss
+    - [ ] clip loss
+    - [ ] vision-aided adversarial loss
+- [ ] get a code review for the multi-scale inputs and outputs, as the paper was a bit vague
+- [ ] make sure it can be trained unconditionally
+- [ ] port over CLI from lightweight|stylegan2-pytorch
+- [ ] hook up laion dataset for text-image

 ## Citations